WTLF

 WTLF (channel 24) is a television station in Tallahassee, Florida, United States, affiliated with The CW Plus.
 It is owned by MPS Media, which maintains a local marketing agreement (LMA) with New Age Media, owner of Bainbridge, Georgia–licensed Heroes & Icons affiliate WTLH (channel 49), for the provision of certain services.
+Sinclair Broadcast Group, owner of dual NBC/Fox affiliate WTWC-TV (channel 40), provides some engineering functions for both stations under a master service agreement and also programs WTLF.